Key players in trial of Chicago cop who killed black teen

 SPECIAL PROSECUTOR JOSEPH MCMAHON

 Every day, Joseph McMahon comes to the courthouse on Chicago’s South Side from his home in Kane County, where he is the county’s state’s attorney.
 Appointed special prosecutor when then-Cook County State’s Attorney Anita Alvarez recused herself and her office from the politically charged case, the career prosecutor strikes a far calmer, less flashy figure in court than Herbert, who routinely verbally spars with the judge.
-Though he often appears unflappable and his questioning of witnesses is typically a quiet march through the evidence he wants to cover, McMahon has also shown a dramatic side, as he did during his opening statement to jurors when he rapped his knuckles on the lectern once for every shot Van Dyke fired.
+Though he often appears unflappable, and his questioning of witnesses is typically a quiet march through the evidence he wants to cover, McMahon has also shown a dramatic side, as he did in his opening statement to jurors when he rapped his knuckles on the lectern once for every shot Van Dyke fired.

 COOK COUNTY JUDGE VINCENT GAUGHAN

 Make no mistake about Cook County Judge Vincent Gaughan : He is in charge of Van Dyke’s trial.
 A judge since 1991, the 77-year-old Gaughan, is a stern taskmaster, lecturing attorneys for failing to get to the point, reporters whom he suspects stuck gum on the bottom of their seats in the courtroom, and spectators who do not stand on their feet like everyone else when he takes the bench.
 He is a decorated soldier in the Vietnam War, and as a judge he appears fearless as he has presided over some of the county’s biggest trials in recent years.